 - QVIs are qualified to issue Entity and Role Credentials:

 - to Legal Entities

 - to Persons who represent Legal Entities either in official or functional roles

 By combining three concepts – the organization’s identity, represented by the LEI, a person’s identity represented by their legal name, and the role that the person plays for the legal entity, vLEI credentials can be issued and become part of organizational wallets.

-vLEI Role Credentials issued by Legal Entities to Persons whose Official Organizational Roles (ISO 5009 standard in development) that can be verified both by the Legal Entity as well as against one or more public sources.
-Examples:
+vLEI Role Credentials issued by Legal Entities to Persons whose Official Organizational Roles (ISO 5009 standard) that can be verified both by the Legal Entity as well as against one or more public sources.

 - Legal Entity – CEO

 vLEI Role Credential issued by Legal Entities to Persons in the context of the engagement of those Persons with the Legal Entities which can be verified by the Legal Entity.

 - Hospital/Physician’s practice – Patients

 Chaining of the vLEI Credentials in the vLEI Trust Chain using ACDC credentials allows for the provenance of vLEIs to be traced back to GLEIF as both the Root of Trust for the vLEI Trust Chain as well as to the entity that ensures the operational integrity of the Global LEI System.